 How to undertake a successful Stage 1?

-The Architect should resist the temptation to design during the stage.
+- The design team should resist the temptation to design during the stage.

-The brief should be aligned to the budget.
+- The brief should be aligned to the budget.
 An Order of Cost should be produced (based on benchmark rates) as there is no design at this point.
-The QS/Cost Consultant should explain the basis of the rates and benchmark projects should be comparable.
+The QS/Cost Consultant should explain the basis of the rates and benchmark projects should be relevant.